pyconir/2022/index.md

+## PyCon Iran 2022
+* PyCon is back in 2022; Time and location will be announced soon.
+* \[August 22] The call for proposal is open and you can [submit your proposals](/2022/en/proposal) until October 22, don't miss it!

+## 2021 videos
+* PyCon Iran 2021 has come to a close, but you can watch all of the conference's talks, tutorials, and keynotes at [the PyCon Iran's YouTube channel](https://www.youtube.com/playlist?list=PLS_yN8E1mjBM9jJp511MeuE_acvi7Li2u).

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/pyconir/2022/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.